 The best personal item bag for travel by air today may not be the one you’ve used before.

 Flown anywhere with what the airlines universally refer to as a “personal item” lately?
 Many travelers are tripped up by ever-changing carry on luggage regulations, some of which forbid a carry on suitcase altogether.
+All of a sudden, it seems, the best personal item bag for air travel might not be the one you’re used to carrying.

 The best personal item for carry on will meet your needs in all, or at least most of, these scenarios.
 Read on for our assessments and tips.